ingridscience

 Notes

-Try with low and non-fat milk to see the difference.
+Try with low and non-fat milk, and higher fat cream, to see the difference.

 Soil habitat study